Solve each problem. If y varies directly as x, and y=20 when x=4, find y when x = -6.

 Textbook Question

 Solve each problem.
-Let a be directly proportional to m and n^2, and inversely proportional to y^3.
+Let a be directly proportional to m and n2, and inversely proportional to y3.
 If a=9when m=4, n=9, and y=3, find a when m=6, n=2, and y=5.

 Verified step by step guidance1

-Start by writing the relationship given: since \( a \) is directly proportional to \( m \) and \( n^2 \), and inversely proportional to \( y^3 \), we can express this as \( a = k \cdot \frac{m \cdot n^2}{y^3} \), where \( k \) is the constant of proportionality.
+Identify the relationship given: \( a \) is directly proportional to \( m \) and \( n^2 \), and inversely proportional to \( y^3 \).
+This can be written as the equation \( a = k \cdot \frac{m \cdot n^2}{y^3} \), where \( k \) is the constant of proportionality.

-Use the initial values \( a=9 \), \( m=4 \), \( n=9 \), and \( y=3 \) to find the constant \( k \).
-Substitute these into the equation: \( 9 = k \cdot \frac{4 \cdot 9^2}{3^3} \).
+Use the given values \( a=9 \), \( m=4 \), \( n=9 \), and \( y=3 \) to find the constant \( k \).
+Substitute these values into the equation: \( 9 = k \cdot \frac{4 \cdot 9^2}{3^3} \).

-Once you have \( k \), use it to find \( a \) when \( m=6 \), \( n=2 \), and \( y=5 \) by substituting these values into the formula: \( a = k \cdot \frac{6 \cdot 2^2}{5^3} \).
+Once \( k \) is found, use it to find \( a \) when \( m=6 \), \( n=2 \), and \( y=5 \).
+Substitute these values and \( k \) into the original formula: \( a = k \cdot \frac{6 \cdot 2^2}{5^3} \).

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above